 A Desktop Publisher, often abbreviated to DTP, is responsible for translating the work of art directors and graphic designers into digital files ready to go to print or to be placed online.
 This term is being used less in recent times and a new position of digital designer would be more relevant.

 A DTP will design page layouts for newspapers, books, brochures, annual reports, tenders, you name it, that will be printed or put online.
+Desktop publishers use publishing software to create various documents and products, including financial reports, business proposals, books, newspapers, newsletters, packaging, tickets, and business cards.
 They collect the text, graphics and other materials they will need and then format them into a finished product.

 Desktop Publishers use various design techniques and software tools to develop designs in a printable format to be used for various purposes.
 A desktop publisher knows how to position text and art elements in visually appealing ways by using their knowledge of typestyles and size and layout patterns.